 Settings > Privacy > Location Services > System Services.

 GPS accuracy depends on the number of visible GPS satellites.
 Locating all visible satellites can take several minutes, with accuracy gradually increasing over time.
 To improve GPS accuracy:

 - Make sure that you've set the date, time, and time zone correctly on the device in Settings > General > Date & Time.
 If possible, use Set Automatically.

-- Keep a clear view of the horizon in several directions.
+- Keep a clear view in several directions.
 Walls, vehicle roofs, tall buildings, mountains, and other obstructions can block line of sight to GPS satellites.
-When this occurs, your device will automatically use Wi-Fi or cellular networks to determine your position until the GPS satellites are visible again.
+When this happens, your device uses Wi-Fi or cellular networks to determine your position until the GPS satellites are visible again.

 Crowd-sourced Wi-Fi and cellular Location Services

 If Location Services is on, your device will periodically send the geo-tagged locations of nearby Wi-Fi hotspots and cell towers to Apple to augment Apple's crowd-sourced database of Wi-Fi hotspot and cell tower locations.
 If you're traveling (for example, in a car) and Location Services is on, a GPS-enabled iOS device will also periodically send GPS locations and travel speed information to Apple to be used for building up Apple's crowd-sourced road-traffic database.
 The crowd-sourced location data gathered by Apple is anonymous and encrypted.
 It doesn't personally identify you.

 With iOS 13 and iPadOS 13, an app must ask permission to use Bluetooth functions except to play audio to a Bluetooth device, which doesn’t require permission.
 You can change your device's Bluetooth permissions from Settings > Privacy > Bluetooth.